TheRealMarcell/kana-ai/README.md

+# Introduction

-# An AI tool for japanese based mnemonic generation, using pytorch
+An AI tool for japanese based mnemonic generation, using pytorch